 3. Be Patient

 Remember that while your planner will likely make you feel like yours is the only event they are hosting, most planners are actually hosting upwards of 15 to 30 events at any given time of the year.
 So, if you do not receive an immediate response, do not fret.
-Expect a response rate of up to 48 hours.
+Expect an average response rate of 2-3 business days.

 4. Be Responsive